Updated: Oct 16, 2022

 Nullo is a term used for, almost always, men (Surprise!) who wish to have their genitals removed, and often their nipples too, creating a smooth body appearance.
-Nullo is short for genital nullification which involves removing all external genitalia.
+Nullo is short for genital nullification, which involves removing all external genitalia.

 Nullo is considered a non-binary identity, also sometimes referred to as neutrois identity.
 At the Cranes Center in Ca. and Texas for genital surgeries and Davis Plastic Surgery Center, also in Ca., Nullos are recognized under “gender surgeries” they perform.
 Yet strangely, Nullos are absent from the ABC’s of L.G.B.T.Q.I.A.+ , and under the “Transgender” umbrella.
-Transgender Europe is the largest organization in Europe promoting the normalization of “transgender” identities, but on their website, Nullos are nowhere to be found.
+Transgender Europe is the largest organization promoting the normalization of “transgender” identities, but on their website, Nullos are nowhere to be found.
 The same can be said for Arcus Foundation, the largest LGBT NGO promoting “transgender” identity globally.

 Where are the Non-Binary Nullos?

-Is it possible that with all this talk of “gender self-identification” and men identifying as women, and men supporting men identifying as women, that men don’t really, on the whole, want to part with their penises, or the privilege incurred by having one?
+Is it possible that with all this talk of “gender self-identification” and men identifying as women, and men supporting men identifying as women, that men don’t really, on the whole, want to part with their penises or the privilege incurred by having one?
 They seemingly have no desire to talk about the majority of them keeping their penises while parading around as women.
-Is it possible that men don’t want to hear about other men parting with their penises either, as in the case of Nullos and don’t want to support this elephant-in-the-room aspect of “transition?”
+Is it possible that men don’t want to hear about other men parting with their penises either, as in the case of Nullos, and don’t want to support this elephant-in-the-room aspect of “transition?”
 Where is their sympathy for the non-binary Nullos?